unrealgt/unrealgt.github.io/content/basics/getting-started.md

 You can also set the naming convention for the created files.
 You have access to `{ID}` and `{Time}` as variables.
-The files are stored inside your Projects `Saved` Directory in the `ULab` folder.
+The files are stored inside your Projects `Saved` Directory in the `UnrealGT` folder.

 **ULTimedCaptureTrigger**